AtOnceCo/chatgpt-chrome-extension/README.md

 ## Conclusion
 ChatGPT Chrome Extension is a powerful tool for content creation, copywriting, and other tasks.

-With its AI-powered writing assistance, multiple prompts and categories, customization options, real-time interaction, and collaboration features, it provides users with a versatile and efficient way to generate high-quality content.
+With its AI-powered writing assistance, multiple prompts and categories, customization options, real-time interaction, and collaboration features, AtOnce's ChatGPT extension provides users with a versatile and efficient way to generate high-quality content.

 By following the tips for effective use and utilizing the features of ChatGPT Chrome Extension, users can optimize their content creation process and achieve their desired outcomes.